rahulkhare2088-ets/EireneTechSociety/Usecase&Audience.md

     If your fulfillment process is not a straight line (e.g., if a pickup fails, it must loop back to re-scheduling), LangGraph is the standard.

-    Why it fits: It models agents as state machines.
+    **Why it fits**: It models agents as state machines.
 It can handle "cycles," allowing an agent to loop back and fix data (like our XML's order distressed food flags) until it passes validation.

     **Integration**: It provides precise control through graph-based workflows, making it ideal for complex backend tasks.